Updates

 • Rajendra’s conquests led to the spread of Indian culture, including language, sculpture, and temple architecture, across Southeast Asia.
 The Chola maritime campaigns are notable for their role in exporting Indian culture beyond the subcontinent.

-Maritime Achievements of Cholas
+Maritime Power of Cholas

 The Cholas were pioneers in recognizing the strategic importance of naval power.
 They utilized their navy effectively for both military and economic purposes, transforming the Bay of Bengal into a Chola lake.
 Their unique achievements in maritime conquests include: